pazka/LeaveSpaceV1/README.md

 - ✅ Musk extrapolated
 - ✅ 1 musk aparait -> increase chance of debris apparition
 - ✅ debris apparait -> increase chance of debris apparition

-# Requirement aditionnal

-- 1 dot must be a sincere ovni
-- Make apparition and disparition of satelites